encukou/cpython/Doc/reference/expressions.rst

    conditional_expression: `or_test` ["if" `or_test` "else" `expression`]
    expression: `conditional_expression` | `lambda_expr`

-.. peg-fragment:: conditional_expression
-.. peg-fragment:: expression
+.. peg-fragment:: conditional_expression expression named_expression

 Conditional expressions (sometimes called a "ternary operator") have the lowest priority of all Python operations.